 Toys Are a Good Idea

-Leaving your dog with a few of their favorite toys while your away is the perfect way to manage separation anxiety.
-Dogs need mental stimulation and boredom can make them more anxious.
+Leaving your dog with a few of their favorite toys while you are away is the perfect way to manage separation anxiety.
+Dogs need mental stimulation, and boredom can make them more anxious.

 Chew toys or toys with hidden snacks can keep your dog entertained for hours at a time.
 They might not even notice you’re gone at all.

 Get a Dog Walker if Needed

 If you’re gone for most of the day, your dog needs someone to check on them.
 You can ask a friend or hire a dog walker.

 The dog walker can take your dog out for some exercise and give them food and water.
 Ask the dog walker if they can leave some CBD dog chews for joint support before heading out.
 Your dog will love these treats and help keep their joints healthy too.

 If you’re worried about your dog feeling separation anxiety while you’re gone, you can leave some relaxing music playing in the background.
 You can also play many animal channels on TV that’ll stimulate your dog’s mind.
 Make sure to leave out some CBD dog chews for anxiety for added support.